-Look for secured websites only – Once you are migrated to a particular website, always check secured websites.
-Like your website should follow Https:// protocols.
+Look for secure websites only – Always check secured websites once you are migrated to a particular website.
+Your website should follow Https:// protocols.
 For example, the website should start with https://www.WEBSITE.com.
-If the website is following secured HyperText Transfer Protocol, then only proceed to enter your valuable credentials.
+If the website follows the secured HyperText Transfer Protocol, only proceed to enter your valuable credentials.

-Now let us try to know that apart from the https protocol, what are the other ways by which we can detect fake websites.
+Now let us know that apart from the https protocol, what other ways can we detect fake websites?

-- Defacements: Look for any defacement like attackers generally remove original logo with the similar-looking logo
+- Defacements: Look for any defacement like attackers generally remove the original logo with the similar-looking logo

 - Suspicious pop-ups: Check if the website is showing unwanted ads and pop-ups.

 - SEO spam: Comments containing website URL is another way to detect vulnerable website

 There are several methods available to avoid Pharming completely.
 However, using malware and anti-virus has no impact on it.
 Using such tools against Pharming is pointless since, in most cases, the attack occurs online while navigating URLs, regardless of the host system.